python-summit/python-summit.github.io/content/pages/venue.rst

 --------

 Rapperswil is a 40 minutes train ride from Zürich main station.
 HSR is *very* close to Rapperswil train station.
-If you follow the right exit you end up right on campus.
+If you follow the southern exit you end up right on campus.

 For this reason we recommend the use of public transport.
 It's the easiest